Skip to content

 True if the dimensions of the first item should be used as a "prototype" for all other items, i.e. their height or width will be the same as the first item.

-footer #
+footer class-attribute instance-attribute #

 footer: Control | None = None